Belgium: Religion

-Since the country's independence, Roman Catholicism has had an important role in Belgium's politics.
-However Belgium is largely a secular country as the constitution provides for freedom of religion, and the government generally respects this right in practice.
+The Constitution of Belgium provides for freedom of religion, and the government respects this right in practice.
+Belgium officially recognizes three religions: Christianity (Catholic, Protestantism, Orthodox churches and Anglicanism), Islam and Judaism.
 During the reigns of Albert I and Baudouin, the Belgian royal family had a reputation of deeply rooted Catholicism.

-Roman Catholicism has traditionally been Belgium's majority religion; being especially strong in Flanders.
+Catholicism has traditionally been Belgium's majority religion; being especially strong in Flanders.
 However, by 2009 Sunday church attendance was 5% for Belgium in total; 3% in Brussels, and 5.4% in Flanders.
 Church attendance in 2009 in Belgium was roughly half of the Sunday church attendance in 1998 (11% for the total of Belgium in 1998).
 Despite the drop in church attendance, Catholic identity nevertheless remains an important part of Belgium's culture.

+The European Social Survey in 2023 found that people who did not belong to a religion comprised 59% of the population.
+The share of Christians was 34%, with Catholicism being the largest denomination at 31% of the population.
+Protestants and other Christians comprised 2% and Orthodox Christians comprised 1%.
+Islam is the second largest religion with 6% of the population.

-According to the Eurobarometer 2010, 37% of Belgian citizens responded that they believe there is a God.
-31% answered that they believe there is some sort of spirit or life-force.
-27% answered that they do not believe there is any sort of spirit, God, or life-force.
+According to the Eurobarometer 2010, 37% of Belgian citizens believe in God, 31% in some sort of spirit or life-force.
+27% do not believe in any sort of spirit, God, or life-force.
 5% did not respond.
-According to the Eurobarometer 2015, 60.7% of the total population of Belgium adhered to Christianity, with Roman Catholicism being the largest denomination with 52.9%.
-Protestants comprised 2.1% and Orthodox Christians were the 1.6% of the total.
-Non-religious people comprised 32.0% of the population and were divided between atheists (14.9%) and agnostics (17.1%).
-A further 5.2% of the population was Muslim and 2.1% were believers in other religions.
-The same survey held in 2012 found that Christianity was the largest religion in Belgium, accounting for 65% of Belgians.
+According to the Eurobarometer 2021, 49% of the total population of Belgium adhered to Christianity, with Catholicism being the largest denomination with 44%.
+Protestants comprised 1% and Orthodox Christians were 1% of the total, other Christians were 3%.
+Non-religious people comprised 41% of the population and were divided between atheists (15%) and agnostics or non-believers (26%).
+A further 2% of the population was Muslim.